 It's a bedtime plant today that I'm featuring on leavesnbloom.
-It's called Calathea crocata Tassmania and each night it looks like it is saying its prayers.
-In fact it folds up its leaves to let me know that its time for bed.
+To being with it's called Calathea crocata 'Tassmania' and each night it looks like it is saying its prayers.
+In fact, it folds up its leaves to let me know that its time for bed.
 Hence its common name 'The Prayer Plant'.

 It's grown in the UK as a houseplant but originates from the tropical jungles of Brazil.

-It has the most touchy feely leaves which are puckered and ribbed.
-Even without flowers the plant looks very ornate and it grows into a lovely clump of rich dark foliage.
-The top side leaves are a very dark green while on the underside they are purple.
+It has the most touchy-feely leaves which are puckered and ribbed.
+Actually, even without flowers, the plant looks very ornate.
+In fact, it grows into a lovely clump of rich dark foliage.
+The top side leaves are very dark green while on the underside they are purple.

-I know many people struggle to keep Calathea crocata Tassmania alive.
-So I hope these instructions will help you to succeed with this lovely houseplant.
+I know that many people struggle to keep Calathea crocata Tassmania alive.
+I've spoken in person to so many of you.
+So I hope that these instructions will help you to succeed with this lovely houseplant.

 Calathea crocata Tassmania Care Instructions

 Anyhow, it has got to be said from the start that this plant can be quite demanding.

 - Keep it away from strong sunlight.
 Subsequently it prefers light shade in the summer months and brighter light during the wintertime.
 Strong sunlight spoils the vibrancy of its leaves and fades them.